vinhnghiemcr/u2_lesson_express_middleware/README.md

 app.get('/middleware', (request, response, next) => {})
 ```

-`next` is a function that tells express the call or invoke the next function.
+`next` is a function that tells express to call or invoke the next function.

 Inside of this function let's add a `console.log` and log `this is a middleware function` and invoke the `next` function.